vanHeemstraSystems/parcel-tracking-with-amqp-headstart/300/500/100/400/README.md

 --

-Whilst all above commands run, open underneath links up in a browser respectively:
+Whilst all above commands run, open underneath links up in a browser respectively.

 --

+### Shipping

+Open the following URL in the browser.

 ```
 localhost:8000/shipping/test